DidierRLopes/my-website/my-website/blog/2022-11-14-5-steps-i-used-to-change-my-job-title-in-less-than-1-year.md

 More importantly, I was experimenting with the product.
 Theory will only help you so much, you need to get your hands dirty or you will never be able to fully master a skill.

-## 4. Frequently revise your roadmap
+## Frequently revise your roadmap

 Throughout all my 1:1 with my manager, we always revisited the roadmap — even if briefly.
 This made sure that he knew how serious I was about this topic, and allowed me to demonstrate my progress.

 This also allowed myself to look back and realize my own progress.
 I would spend time educating him on what I had learned and how we could apply that in our product, including some simulations I had done in Python.

+## Prove yourself

-## 5. Don’t miss an opportunity to prove yourself
+Don’t miss an opportunity to prove yourself.

 This is the most critical point, you need to prove that you are capable of delivering by actually demonstrating a real example.